Keeper vs Zoho Vault: which is better for password manager?

 Overall, Keeper and Zoho Vault are pretty much on equal footing in terms of customer support.
 Keeper offers better support quality and knowledge base, but Zoho Vault has more support options.

-Keeper vs Zoho Vault – which one to choose?
+Keeper vs Zoho Vault – which one should you pick?

 FAQ